Ed Mirvish Theatre: 2020s

-In September 2021, Mirvish Productions formed a new partnership with the Canadian Automobile Association (CAA), which included the naming rights to the Ed Mirvish Theatre.
-As a result of the naming rights agreement, the theatre has since become corporately known as the CAA Ed Mirvish Theatre.
+In September 2021, Mirvish Productions renewed a sponsorship agreement with CAA South Central Ontario for the CAA Theatre.
+The sponsorship included naming rights to the Mirvish Theatre, renaming it the CAA Ed Mirvish Theatre.
+The agreement also allowed for CAA-branded lounges at Mirvish's properties, as well as promotions for CAA members.
+Theatre critic J. Kelly Nestruck criticized the agreement in a Globe and Mail editorial, citing the possibility of confusion between the venues due to their shared naming rights.

-On May 31, 2022, the Ed Mirvish Theatre re-opened with the Canadian production of Harry Potter and the Cursed Child.
+On May 31, 2022, the CAA Ed Mirvish Theatre re-opened with the Canadian production of Harry Potter and the Cursed Child.
 The theatre underwent an estimated $5 million renovation to transform it into an intimate theatre for the open-ended run of the play.
 The renovations included new faux walls, seating, repainted walls and added decor to create an immersive theatrical environment.
 The renovation project was led by Toronto-based architect Athos Zaghi.

 Heritage designations

 On October 1, 1979, the City of Toronto listed the property on the City of Toronto Heritage Property Inventory.
 This designation preserves the original facades and exterior appearance of the property.

 On June 13, 1988, the property was designated under Part IV of the Ontario Heritage Act, resulting in heritage protection for the theatre.